xdaichain/easy-staking-contracts/README.md

 [![built-with openzeppelin](https://img.shields.io/badge/built%20with-OpenZeppelin-3677FF)](https://docs.openzeppelin.com/)

-**Easy Staking** provides an alternative interest-earning application for [POSDAO](https://forum.poa.network/t/posdao-white-paper/2208) participants.
-Users can deposit [STAKE](https://github.com/xdaichain/stake-token) tokens deployed on the Ethereum mainnet and earn a pre-determined interest rate while tokens are locked in the contract.
+**Easy Staking** provides an alternative emission-accruing application for [POSDAO](https://forum.poa.network/t/posdao-white-paper/2208) participants.
+Users can deposit [STAKE](https://github.com/xdaichain/stake-token) tokens deployed on the Ethereum mainnet and get a pre-determined emission rate while tokens are locked in the contract.

 Easy Staking gives users an additional choice for STAKE token usage.
 There are no minimum deposit requirements (vs minimum 1000K for POSDAO delegated staking) and several withdrawal options available for users.
-While the overall APR is set lower in Easy Staking than for POSDAO stakers, effective earnings will vary between the two methods based on POSDAO reward distribution percentages.
+While the overall APR is set lower in Easy Staking than for POSDAO stakers, effective emission accruing will vary between the two methods based on POSDAO reward distribution percentages.

 Easy Staking serves to reduce the overall amount of STAKE in active circulation and acts as a mechanism to limit available liquidity and supply.
 Limited supply in the open market increases security for POSDAO chains such as the xDai stable chain.